 Last update: today

-Uzbekistan’s borders remain closed, and most domestic restrictions are still in place.
+Uzbekistan’s borders remain closed for travelers, and most domestic restrictions are still in place.

-Uzbekistan has closed all land and air borders for travel, only citizens may enter.
+Uzbekistan has closed all land and air borders for travel, only citizens, embassy employees, and transit passengers may enter.

 Anyone arriving from the following countries, regardless of citizenship, will be required to quarantine for 14 days in a government facility: